Pugazh0602/Linux-Users-Groups/Readme.md

 ## Introduction
 **Linux is an open-source operating system that allows users to manage files, users, and system processes through commands.
 These commands are executed in a terminal.**
+---
+### Linux file structure

+**/home/centos/newFolder/file.txt**

+**/ - In Linux, the forward slash / represents the root directory, which is the topmost directory in the entire file system hierarchy.
+All other directories and files in the system are organized as branches stemming from this root.
+It is the base point from which all absolute paths begin.**

+**home -In Linux, the term "home" refers to a special directory for each user account, which serves as a personal workspace for storing files and personalized configurations**

+**centos - The "centos" user can store and manage their personal files and settings Which contain Documents, pictures, downloads, and videos**

+**newFolder - The directorie created by user**

+**file.txt - file created by user**

 ---------------------------------------------
 | Command      | Description                 |